foldi/JumpJS/README.md

 The optional pointer depends on FloraJS and Burner.
 Once the browser recognizes the Leap, you should see "Leap: ready" appear in the top left corner.
 Just point one finger over the device and watch the pointer track your finger.

+Find examples in the 'public' folder or view them in action at http://foldi.github.io/JumpJS/.

 Examples
 ======